ynohtna/hy-logger/README.rst

 Single log statement, intended for side-effects.

-log! macro, logger, spec.
+log! macro, logger, spec, arguments.

 Logger
 ~~~~~~

 Simple map defining (all optional): filters, middlewares, appenders.
-Can be passed as an argument, composed, manipulated.
+Can be passed as an argument, composed, duplicated, manipulated.
-Different definition for separate modules.
+No singleton definition affords different logging semantics for separate modules.
+Users expected to write convenience macros to reduce boilerplate.

 Example of an application global def...